China’s Tank-Busting Bullet

 Research conducted by Chinese scientists on the efficacy of kinetic energy weapons (KEWs) against US military tanks has revealed stunning results.
 In these tests, a tank could potentially be incapacitated by a single strike from a KEW, with no apparent external damage.

-Reports from Chinese sources cited that a solid sphere weighing 20kg and traveling at quadruple the speed of sound could indeed pose a formidable risk to highly advanced tanks matching the standards of the U.S. military.
+Reports from Chinese media sources cited that a solid sphere weighing 20kg and traveling at quadruple the speed of sound could indeed pose a formidable risk to highly advanced tanks matching the standards of the U.S. military.
 Such a projectile would carry roughly 25 megajoules of kinetic energy – a seemingly significant figure.
 In terms of electricity, it would only translate to slightly above 7 kilowatt-hours.

 Despite appearing minimal, this amount of energy has the potential to cause catastrophic damage to the tank’s internal system while leaving its outer shell untouched, claimed the report.